ryangibbons94/mathquizapp/README.md

 **Tech used:** Node.js, Express, React, TailwindCSS

 ## Optimizations
 If I had time I would add localstorage for the scorekeeping and on initial page load present the user with two choices, either continue with their previous score or restart.
-I would also refactor the react code to put each component in its own file and importing it into the main App file.
+I would refactor the react code to put each component in its own file and importing it into the main App file.
+I would also refactor the adding and removing styles to an answer when selected to use conditional classes rather than how I currently have it.

 ## Challenges Faced/Lessons Learned: